thomas-mindruptive/pure-svelte/README-Supplier-Browser.md

 ```

 **The Architectural Challenge & Solution:**
 Instead of creating a specialized, one-off API endpoint, we **leverage the flexibility of the generic query system**.
-The client-side API module (`offering.ts`) now constructs a full `QueryPayload` that perfectly describes this complex join.
+The client-side API module (`offering.ts`) constructs a full `QueryPayload` that perfectly describes this complex join.
 This payload is then sent to the generic `/api/query` endpoint, which validates it against the `aliasedTablesConfig` and builds the secure, parameterized SQL.

 This enhancement makes our generic query system significantly more powerful, avoids API endpoint proliferation, and keeps complex business logic encapsulated in the client-side API module responsible for the context (`offering.ts`).